Connecting Stakeholders to Bridge the Divide: Upskilling Virginia’s Early Childhood Educators

 It is important to acknowledge the role of the NAM i2I program and the participation of the inspired state team in bringing Virginia to this point of tactical readiness.
 The collegial collaboration of diverse, high-caliber team members approached the NAM opportunity with a willingness to be informed by the science, other states’ experiences, and the team’s own resident and varied expertise.
 The trust and introspection that characterized the NAM team’s experiences led to discernment of the biases that can prevent openness to inquiry and a readiness for the disruption required for transformation.
 The team’s accomplishments can serve not only as key spadework for the School Readiness Committee, but also as an important model for Virginia stakeholder groups across systems and sectors as they each consider their role and responsibility in ensuring a highly competent early childhood workforce for school readiness in the Commonwealth.

-Bureau of Labor and Statistics.
+- Bureau of Labor and Statistics.
 2015.
-National employment and wage data from the occupational employment statistics survey by occupation [PDF document].
-Retrieved from: https://www.bls.gov/news.release/ocwage.t01.htm.
+National employment and wage data from the occupational employment statistics survey by occupation.
+Available at: https://www.bls.gov/news.release/ocwage.t01.htm (accessed August 25, 2020).

-IOM and NRC (Institute of Medicine and National Research Council).
+- Institute of Medicine and National Research Council.
 2015.
-Transforming the workforce for children birth through age 8: A unifying foundation.
+Transforming the Workforce for Children Birth Through Age 8: A Unifying Foundation.
 Washington, DC: The National Academies Press. https://doi.org/10.17226/19401

-Migration Policy Institute.
+- Migration Policy Institute.
 2015.
-Virginia: Quick stats on young children and workers providing early childhood education and care [PDF document].
-Retrieved from: http://www.migrationpolicy.org/sites/default/files/publications/ECEC-Workforce-Virginia-FactSheet.pdf.
+Virginia: Quick stats on young children and workers providing early childhood education and care.
+Available at: http://www.migrationpolicy.org/sites/default/files/publications/ECEC-Workforce-Virginia-FactSheet.pdf (accessed August 25, 2020).

-Virginia Department of Education. n.d.
-Virginia’s definition of school readiness [PDF document].
-Retrieved from: http://www.doe.virginia.gov/early-childhood/school-readiness/va_school_readiness_definition.pdf (accessed August 25, 2020).
+- Virginia Department of Education. n.d.
+Virginia’s definition of school readiness.
+Available at: http://www.doe.virginia.gov/early-childhood/school-readiness/va_school_readiness_definition.pdf (accessed August 25, 2020).